Globaldots/globaldots-api-documentation/docs/REST API/rate_limits.md

 # Rate Limits

-CREST utilizes two rate limiting schemes: a basic per IP rate limit and a secondary per access token rate limit.
+The Globaldots API utilizes a rate limiting schema with per access token rate limit.
 If the rate limits are overstepped, requests will fail with a 503 error code.

-## Per IP Rate Limit

-- **Rate limit:** 150 requests per second
-- **Burst limit:** 400 requests
-- **Maximum concurrent connections:** 20

-This rate limit is applied per IPv4 address.
-All requests count against this limit.
-If multiple clients are making requests from the same public IPv4 address, they will be subject to a common rate limit.

-Maximum concurrent connections refers to the number of separate HTTP keep-alive connections which a client may use for requests.
-Attempts to start more connections than the limit will result in requests sent over them failing.
+The quota is reset daily at UTC 00:00:00

 ## Access Token Rate Limit

-- **Rate limit:** 20 requests per second
+- **Rate limit:** 10 requests per second
-- **Burst limit:** 100 requests
+- **Burst limit:** 20 requests
+- **Daily Quota:** 200 requests

-This rate limit is applied per SSO access token.
+This rate limit is applied per access token.
 Unauthenticated requests (those without an Authorization header) do not count against this limit.
-If multiple clients are making requests using the same access token, they may or may not be subject to a common rate limit.
+If multiple clients are making requests using the same access token, they will be subject to the same rate limit per token.

 ## Burst Limits